samus-io/tablab-steps/steps/qchcxKSvdUjZnhF4aRnYRiruRNuhUtfMG9d/en/README.md

-# Prepared Statements in .NET 8.0 with SQLite
+# Prepared statements in .NET 8.0 with SQLite

 * Prepared statements provide an efficient and secure method for managing SQL queries against a database, playing a crucial role in developing robust and secure enterprise applications in `.NET`.